dsaliberti/Crew/README.md

 ✅ when user taps a cell, the navigation changes the current screen1 to a detail screen2

-✅ in the detail screen2 the user can change back de navigation, see a title and labels for the contact fields: first_name, surname, address, phone_number, email, createdAt and updatedAt
+✅ in the detail screen2 the user can change back the navigation, see a title and labels for the contact fields: first_name, surname, address, phone_number, email, createdAt and updatedAt

 ### Should
 - the contact should have an adorable avatar